 Purpose of the National Appeals Service:

-The purpose of the Appeals Service is to provide an internal and impartial review of decisions relating to applications for specified services and entitlements, where applicants are dissatisfied with the outcome of their application/review and to determine whether the decision under appeal is upheld, revoked or otherwise amended.
+The purpose of the National Appeals Service is to provide an internal and impartial review of decisions relating to applications for specified services and entitlements, where applicants are dissatisfied with the outcome of their application/review and to determine whether the original decision may be upheld or revoked, either fully or partially in accordance with legislation and guidelines.

-An appeal option is provided for decisions which are made in line with relevant legislation, regulations and guidelines.
-In some instances the option for a reassessment/review process may be provided in advance of an appeal process, however, certain timelines apply.
+An appeal option is provided for decisions which are made in accordance with relevant legislation, regulations and guidelines.
+In some instances the option for a reassessment/review process may be provided in advance of the appeal process, however, certain timeframes will apply.

 A statutory appeal service is provided for the Nursing Homes Support Scheme (NHSS) wherein appeals officers appointed from a panel, approved by the Minister for Health, make decisions as prescribed in Section 32 of the NHSS Act 2009, (as amended).